placeforyiming/placeforyiming.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate supervised by Dr. Xinming Huang at ECE Department of Worcester Polytechnic Institute.
-During my PhD, I'm working on building general robotic vision systems to meet the requirement of my funding.
-Specifically, I built a camera-centered online 3D semantic grid system for autonomous car via solving the ***depth completion task***.
-The counterpart LiDAR-cented system is built by solving the ***point cloud panoptic segemntation task***.
-For UAV and geo-survey, I proposed a pixel-wise geo-localization system to align the onboard camera image with satellite by extending tradition Lucas-Kanade with neural networks (***deep homography***).
+During my PhD, I'm working on building general robotic vision systems to meet the requirement of my fundings.
+Specifically, I built a camera-centered online 3D semantic occupancy grid system for autonomous car via solving the ***depth completion task***.
+The counterpart LiDAR-cented system is built by solving the ***point cloud panoptic segmentation task***.
+For UAV and geo-survey, I proposed a pixel-wise geo-localization system to align the onboard camera image with satellite by extending tradition Lucas-Kanade with neural networks (***deep homography task***).
+I also worked at iRobot as a visual understanding intern supervised by Dr. Stefan Zickler for half a year.
+At iRobot, I built a label-free system to train a depth prediction network for monocular camera by combining existing 3D reconstruction system with ***self-supervised depth prediction task***.

 A data-driven personal website
 ======